nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 Using the API
 =============

 Now, this is great.
 Samantha explored Contorller and discovered what she can do the GUI.
-But most likely she is going to move forwarding to plumbing these steps and configurations into her pipeline.
+But most likely she is going to move forward to enabling her pipeline(s) with these steps and configurations into her pipeline.
 We are now going to open a pipeline tool that Olivia might use and extend the trading application using the API.

 Login as Samantha using the API